The site where Tanya Denise Jackson was found

 Identification

-On October 7th, 2022, the FBI made a public appeal in which they included a photograph of Peaches' tattoo and asked relatives of a man named Elijah "Lige" Howard to come forward.
+On October 7, 2022, the FBI issued a public appeal that included a photograph of Peaches' tattoo and asked relatives of a man named Elijah "Lige" Howard to come forward.

 "His relatives may be able to assist in the case of a woman and child found in another state."